-Meegan Dugan Adell is a fellow who leads the Chicago portfolio in New America Local, in collaboration with the Chicago Community Trust.
-Her work focuses on how local communities and public policy work to improve equity and economic mobility.
-Her research interests include the future of work, economic equity, public interest technology, and the burgeoning role of technology in democratic engagement.
-Prior to joining New America, she worked as a consultant, specializing in ideation, policy advocacy, and strategy to help foundations and nonprofits improve their impact on economic equity.
+Prior to joining New America, Adell worked as a consultant, specializing in ideation, policy research, advocacy, and strategy to help foundations and nonprofits improve their impact on economic equity.
 Recent work includes leading the Chicago Citywide Literacy Coalition through a user experience research and career pathways planning project and a paper on increasing bachelors’ degree attainment among blacks and Latinos in Illinois.
-Previously, she worked as senior policy manager at Women Employed, developing and advocating for policy solutions to improve low-income women’s access to higher education.
-In that role, she led a successful effort to increase Illinois need-based aid by $35 million and integrate new policies supporting returning adults’ higher education completion.

 A former McCormick-Tribune Urban Community Development Fellow at the University of Chicago, Adell also worked with Dr. Mark Joseph on a ground-breaking study of new mixed-income housing developments in Chicago.
-Prior to graduate school, she worked in community organizing and workforce development in the city of Chicago including welfare-to-work projects with ex-offenders at Bethel New Life and The Safer Foundation.
+Prior to graduate school, she worked in community organizing and workforce development in the city of Chicago including welfare-to-work projects with justice involved individuals at Bethel New Life and The Safer Foundation.

 Adell holds a B.A. in sociology and Spanish from North Park University and an A.M. from the University of Chicago.